Tri Tip Tacos

 - 3

-Build each taco with meat, onion, and cilantro, then top with salsa, a little cotija, and a hard squeeze of lime.
+Build each taco with meat, onion, and cilantro, then top with salsa, a little cotija, a few slices of avocado, and a hard squeeze of lime.

 Keep the toppings simple.
 The beef and the salsa do the work.